GrabbenD/ostree-utility/README.md

 # OSTree container in Arch Linux using Podman

-Massive shoutout to @M1cha for making this possible (https://github.com/M1cha/archlinux-ostree)
+Massive shoutout to [M1cha](https://github.com/M1cha/) for making this possible ([M1cha/archlinux-ostree](https://github.com/M1cha/archlinux-ostree)).

 # Overview

-This serves to demonstrates how to:
+This serves to demonstrate how to:
-1. Build a immutable OSTree image using rootfs from a declerative Podman Containerfile
+1. Build an immutable OSTree image using rootfs from a declerative Podman Containerfile.
-2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system
+2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system.
-3. Generate OSTree repository in a empty filesystem
+3. Generate OSTree repository in a empty filesystem.
-4. Integrate OSTree with GRUB2 bootloader
+4. Integrate OSTree with GRUB2 bootloader.
-5. Upgrade existing installation with a rootfs image
+5. Upgrade an existing installation with a rootfs image.

 # Usage

-1. **Boot into a Arch Linux system:**
+1. **Boot into any Arch Linux system:**

-   For instance, using a live CD/USB ISO image from: https://archlinux.org/download/
+   For instance, using a live CD/USB ISO image from: [Arch Linux Downloads](https://archlinux.org/download).

-2. **Clone this repository to obtain install script:**
+2. **Clone this repository:**

    ```console
    $ sudo pacman -Sy git